Resident's Schedule & Handbook

 Morning Report

-Residents on service attend morning report daily at all two hospitals with the attending on service and at times, accompanied by the Chief of Service for the respective site.
+Residents on service attend morning report daily at all three hospitals lead by Dr. Yaacov Anziska, accompanied by the Chief of Service for the respective site.
 Cases seen by the on-call resident which were either sent home from the Emergency Room or admitted to the Neurology service are discussed in detail.

 Noon Lecture

-Lectures are held at noon everyday at UHB.
+Lectures are held everyday at University Hospital of Brooklyn.
 Lectures cover fundamentals of clinical neurology given by experts in their respective fields.
 Residents are expected to particpate in discussions with the lecturer regarding challenging clinical scenarios and topic questions.
 Residents also routinely conduct board preparation on days in which lectures are not scheduled.

 Noon conference also includes Journal Club in which a senior resident, fellow, or attending chooses a recenly published article of important clinical value.
 The article is presented in detail and discusses amongst the residents.